QTS full time teaching apprenticeship

 About the training provider

-Thank you for considering Exceed SCITT to train to teach in Bradford and Keighley.
+Thank you for considering Exceed Partnership to train to teach in Bradford and Keighley.
 We also recruit to our Leeds hub based at Westerton Primary Academy.

 We aim to recruit 30 trainees on either a Primary 3-7 or 5-11 programme.
-We also have places for Salaried School Direct.
+We also have places for Salaried School Direct in Bradford and Teaching Apprenticeships which are based in Leeds.
 We want to know all our trainees as individuals to ensure your training experience is bespoke and meets your needs.

 Our programme is innovative and forward thinking, with 3 clear strands: The National Curriculum for strong subject knowledge and teaching strategies to ensure pupil’s make good progress; Professional Practice, such as inclusion and effective behaviours for learning so that you are confident to meet the needs of all children; Your personal well-being including mindfulness, positive psychology and managing workload.